puppetlabs/packaging/README.md

 and can create an optional third.

 The first job is a matrix job, the cells of which are individual package tasks for all of the build targets.
-This job takes four parameters:
+This job takes three parameters:

 1) $PROJECT\_BUNDLE - a tar.gz of a git-bundle from HEAD of the current
 project, which is cloned on the builder to set up a duplicate of this